Skip to main content

 Work-study reduces your need for student loans, leaves you with less debt, and lets you explore careers while you gain work experience.
 Learn more about the benefits of working part-time.
 Please be aware that work-study is limited based on federal and institutional funding for the academic year.

-Visit the Career Center's website to read more about using your work-study award.
+Visit the Student Employment Office's website to read more about using your work-study award.

 To Apply for Work-Study

-1. File your 2024-25 Free Application for Federal Student Aid (FAFSA) (or if eligible under DACA and file your CA Dream Act Application) by the April 2 state deadline to be considered for work-study and the best types of other financial aid awards.
-UC San Diego strongly encourages you to file your application no later than March 4.
-You may still apply after April 2 for loans, the renewal Cal Grant , and for FAFSA filers the Federal Pell Grant.
+1. File your 2024-25 Free Application for Federal Student Aid (FAFSA) (or if eligible under DACA and file your CA Dream Act Application) by the May 2 extended state deadline to be considered for work-study and the best types of other financial aid awards.
+You may still apply after May 2 for loans, the renewal Cal Grant , and for FAFSA filers the Federal Pell Grant.

 For interested DACA eligible students please contact Financial Aid and Scholarships directly.

-2. Submit documents requested by the Financial Aid and Scholarships Office before May 1 for Continuing Students and June 15 for New First-year and Transfer Students.
+2. Submit documents requested by the Financial Aid and Scholarships Office before June 15 for Continuing Students and July 1 for new First-years and Transfer Students.

 3. Check for work-study awards on your award offer online using the Financial Aid tool.